BeniIfland/Mapping-Israel-s-Political-Footprint-A-Temporal-Network-Analysis-of-Global-Events-Using-GDELT-2.0/README.md

 - **Expert Interpretation:** Incorporate domain experts to enhance analysis accuracy.
 - **Continuous Monitoring:** As the war is still ongoing, continued tracking could reveal emerging patterns and shifts in alliances.

+## License

+This project is licensed under the [MIT License](LICENSE).

+You are free to use, modify, and distribute this software, provided that the original copyright notice and this license are included.